top of page

 2. Use interviews with family physicians, nurse practitioners, and administrative team members to understand how administrative workload has changed.

-• How has administrative workload changed over time?
+• How has the administrative workload changed over time?
 What factors have shaped changes?

 • What are areas of particular concern and how might these be addressed?